Culinary Skills City and Guilds Level 2 Diploma & Food and Beverage Service Certificate

 Information on Tests / Auditions / Interview Requirements

-- External applicants to level 2 will require a practical skills test.
+- External applicants to level 2 may be required to pass a practical skills test

 English Proficiency RequirementsIELTS 5.5